News Part of the AUTHREX Application Set: one Kernel architecture, six application profiles

 Infrastructure Defenders

-Defenders of power, water, and pipeline systems get the speed of autonomous patching with a guarantee that a patch to a live controller cannot execute without a human in the loop and a pre-armed rollback.
+Defenders of power, water, and pipeline systems get the speed of autonomous patching with a structural control, asserted across the packaged simulation scenarios: a patch to a live controller cannot execute without a human in the loop and a pre-armed rollback.

 IC & Defense